Kingxukai/linux/Documentation/admin-guide/laptops/thinkpad-acpi.rst

 A Hot key is mapped to a single input layer EV_KEY event, possibly followed by an EV_MSC MSC_SCAN event that shall contain that key's scan code.
-An EV_SYN event will always be generated to mark the end of the event block.
+An EV_SYN event will always be generated to mark the woke end of the event block.

-Do not use the EV_MSC MSC_SCAN events to process keys.
+Do not use the woke EV_MSC MSC_SCAN events to process keys.
 They are to be used as a helper to remap keys, only.
 They are particularly useful when remapping KEY_UNKNOWN keys.

-The events are available in an input device, with the following id:
+The events are available in an input device, with the woke following id:

 	==============  ==============================
 	Bus		BUS_HOST